-• Information on policies regarding student participation in assessments and procedures for opting out, and amount of time it takes students to complete the test, time and format of disseminating results.
+- Information on policies regarding student participation in assessments and procedures for opting out, and - Information on required assessments that include: - subject matter tested, - purpose of the test, - ◆ source of the requirement (if applicable). - ◆ amount of time it takes students to complete the test, - ♦ time and format of disseminating results.